CARING IS COOL

-Renewable raw materials help meet demand for more sustainable packaging.
+Renewable raw materials help meet demands for more sustainable packaging.
 Paperboard made from wood fibres and plastic made from sugarcane come from plant-based, renewable materials rather than from fossil-based or finite resources.

-By increasing their usage, we can minimise the need for fossil-based materials.
+By increasing the usage of renewable packaging materials, we can minimise the need for fossil-based materials.

 Plant-based renewable materials are also better for the climate.
 As plants grow, they absorb CO2 from the atmosphere.